avndreas/210-final-project/README.md

 ### *A kinda functional chessboard*

+# NOTE: GOTTA UPDATE THIS TO SCP DATABASE

 This application will:
 - Be a fully functioning chessboard
 - Be multiplayer (within the device, no network connection)